 Back to School is the silent Q3 sales booster that can be worth almost as much to your bottom line as year-end sales.
-The National Retail Federation (NRF) reported 2023 B2S spending is expected to reach $41.5 billion and back to college (B2C) to be nearly $94 billion—breaking all previous records and reaching unparalleled heights.
+The National Retail Federation (NRF) reported 2024 B2S spending is expected to reach $39 billion and back to college (B2C) to be nearly $87 billion—coming down slightly from last year’s record high.

-In this article, we will cover where the majority of the back-to-school spending is concentrated, the purchasers and influencers, as well as a few tips for how to optimize your on-site promotions to make the most out of this season.
+In this article, we will cover where the majority of the back-to-school spending is concentrated, the purchasers and influencers, as well as a few tips for how to optimize your website messaging to make the most out of this season.

 Several industries are sought out heavily during the back-to-school season — the top categories being clothing, electronics, shoes & accessories, home goods/furniture, & supplies.